PGY1 Pharmacy

 Pharmacists at the Center of Health Care Innovation

-Pharmacists are leaders in every aspect of our growing health system—from administration and billing to clinical disease state management and decentralized care.
+Pharmacists are leaders in every aspect of our growing health system — from administration and billing to clinical disease state management and decentralized care.
 Our residents practice at the top of their licensure, supported by a culture that values professional autonomy and collaborative decision-making.

 Comprehensive Clinical Experiences

-Experience rotations in family medicine, outpatient and inpatient care, emergency medicine, and specialty clinics.
+Experience rotations in family medicine, outpatient and inpatient care, emergency medicine and specialty clinics.

-You’ll manage pharmacy-based anticoagulation and lipid clinics under expert supervision and engage with diverse patient populations across complex clinical cases.
+You will manage pharmacy-based anticoagulation and lipid clinics under expert supervision and engage with diverse patient populations across complex clinical cases.
 These experiences prepare you for competitive PGY2 programs or direct clinical practice in advanced care settings.

 Personalized Mentorship and Professional Growth